Marzex05/THz/README.md

-# THz
+# (THz) Terahertz client for Minecraft Bedrock Edition
-Mobile port of the Terahertz client for Minecraft bedrock is under production!!
+## Mobile port is under production!!
 Working prototypes on our website.
+Stay tuned for Christmas!